raphaelahrens/tm_engine/notes/sequence.md

 ```

 The advantage of modelling this in a Sequnece is that a threat beginning in one dataflow of the Sequence is affecting all following dataflows.
+Which then can be better visualized.
+A threat inside a sequence has can be influenced by the preceding and succeeding flows.